Madison Metals, the next #uranium producer in Namibia

 “This agreement strengthens Madison’s operational footprint in Namibia, as we now have active exploration efforts underway on two uranium projects in one of the world’s premier uranium mining jurisdictions.
 We believe this partnership will unlock significant value for both companies and our respective shareholders, and we look forward to advancing our mutual goal of driving sustainable uranium production to meet global energy demands.”

-The Khan project is 6 km from the world-class Rössing mine’s processing facility.
+The flagship Khan project is 6 km from the world-class Rössing mine’s processing facility.
 The following image shows recent drill results.[#s in (parentheses) are grade x meter calculations].

-These are strong results, and management is optimistic about finding more results like this, and possibly better, in an upcoming, low-cost 2,000-3,000 m RC drill program.
+These are strong initial results, and management is optimistic about finding more results like this, and possibly better, in an upcoming, low-cost 2,000-3,000 m RC drill program.

 Readers should note that in addition to Rossing 6 km away, the giant Husab mining complex is 10 km away.
 Heap leaching of uranium ore is reportedly being tested at Husab.
 If successful, Khan would have two places to send material, both well within shipping ranges.

-Low-cost, efficient conveyor belt systems would probably work from Khan to Husab and/or Rossing.
+Low-cost, highly efficient conveyor belt systems would probably work from Khan to Husab and/or Rossing.
 A conveyor of over 12 km currently operates at Rossing.
 If the Company can deliver on its plans for near-term production, its valuation is absurdly cheap.
 Having said that, execution risk is high and there are a lot of moving parts.

 Why should investors consider Namibia?
 Because that’s where the uranium is!
 Ranking behind Kazakhstan & Canada, Namibia is the 3rd largest producer.
 If Madison’s projects were in Canada, the Company’s enterprise value {market cap + debt – cash} would be several times higher than $5.5M.